asuka431/baricoin/doc/fuzzing.md

 …
 ```

-If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`fujicoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
+If you find coverage increasing inputs when fuzzing you are highly encouraged to submit them for inclusion in the [`baricoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.

-Every single pull request submitted against the Fujicoin Core repo is automatically tested against all inputs in the [`fujicoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
-Contributing new coverage increasing inputs is an easy way to help make Fujicoin Core more robust.
+Every single pull request submitted against the Baricoin Core repo is automatically tested against all inputs in the [`baricoin-core/qa-assets`](https://github.com/bitcoin-core/qa-assets) repo.
+Contributing new coverage increasing inputs is an easy way to help make Baricoin Core more robust.

 ## macOS hints for libFuzzer